-Venerable Annuity is known as Voya Insurance and Annuity Company, formerly known as ING annuities.
+Venerable Annuity is known as Voya Insurance and Annuity Company, formerly ING annuities.

 Who are the best annuity companies?

-The best annuity companies are insurance companies that hold an A+ rating with A.M.
+The best annuity companies are insurance companies with an A+ rating with A.M.
 Best or Standard & Poors.
-With that said, annuity companies with A- or better ratings are categorized as “excellent.”
+Annuity companies with A- or better ratings are categorized as “excellent.”
 Also, seek the length of the insurance company’s history and the owner of the insurance company.

 What is the primary reason for buying an annuity?

-The primary reason to buy an annuity is to save money for retirement or to receive a guaranteed income for a fixed period of time or life.
+The primary reason to buy an annuity is to save money for retirement or to receive a guaranteed income for a fixed period or life.